Transportation Planner II – Position Description

 - Thorough knowledge of research techniques.

-The position as a Transportation Planner II with the Dover/Kent County MPO requires a degree from a regionally accredited college or university in Planning, Geography, Public Policy, Civil Engineering, Environmental Studies or related discipline and 3 years experience in a similar position.
-A Master’s Degree in a discipline identified above may be substituted for two years of experience.
-As an alternative, to recognize the potential to gain the skills required while on-the-job, a minimum of 8 years experience as a Planning Tech may be substituted for the education and experience required for this position.
-Possession of an AICP, or the interest in obtaining one is a plus.
+Required Experience, Training and Education: The successful candidate must have a degree from a regionally accredited college or university in planning, geography, public policy, civil engineering, environmental studies or related discipline, and three years experience in a similar position.
+A master’s degree in an identified discipline may be substituted for one year of experience.
+As an alternative, to recognize the potential to gain the skills required while on the job, a minimum of eight years experience as a planning tech may be substituted for the required education and experience.
+Possession of an AICP is a plus.